compositeurdigital/compositeurdigital.github.io/UX/en/administrative_guide/account.md

 The Compositeur Digital UX offers a preview mode a with a limited set of features without account creation.

-To unlock this limitation, use your existing Compositeur Digital account or create one [here!] (http://www.compositeurdigital.com/Account/Register)
+To unlock this limitation, use your existing Compositeur Digital account or create one [here](http://www.compositeurdigital.com/Account/Register)

 Please follow the description below to sign in from the application